FredHutch/lf-backup/README.md

 The script has the following features:

-* take a file list from a csv file or an SQL table and backup each file to object storage (e.g. swift)
+* take a file list from CSV file or SQL DB and backup each file to object storage (e.g. swift)

 * if the file has an atime within the last x days (configurable) take an md5sum